weewx/weewx/docs_src/utilities/wee_import.md

     !!!
 Note
         Any periods for which no data could be obtained will be skipped.
 The lack of data may be due to a missing Weather Display log file.
 A short explanatory note to this effect will be displayed against the period concerned and an entry included in the log.

-1. If the <span class="code">--suppress--warnings</span> option was used it may be prudent to do a second dry run this time without the <span class="code">--suppress--warnings</span> option.
+1. If the `--suppress-warnings` option was used it may be prudent to do a second dry run this time without the `--suppress-warnings` option.
 This will allow any warnings generated by the dry run import to be observed:

     ```
     wee_import --import-config=/var/tmp/wd.conf --dry-run